 Alan C. Farney, MD, PhD

-Alan C. Farney, MD, PhD, Associate Professor
+Alan C. Farney, MD, PhD, Professor of Surgery

 Dr. Farney was born in Phoenix, Arizona, and grew up in Rochester, New York.
 Between 1979 and 1983 he attended Haverford College in Haverford, Pennsylvania, where he earned a Bachelor of Arts degree in Biology.
 In 1987 he was awarded the M.D. degree at the University of Rochester School of Medicine and Dentistry.
 Between 1987 and 1997 Dr. Farney matriculated at the University of Minnesota where he completed a residency in General Surgery in 1995, an abdominal organ Transplant Fellowship in 1997, and a Ph.D. in 1998 after working the laboratory of Dr. David Sutherland.
 In 1997, he joined the University of Maryland as Director of Islet Transplantation at the rank of Assistant Professor.